img

 Author: Site Editor

 You’ve seen them in water mains, industrial pipelines, and power plants – a wheel that turns and a stem that either rises as you open it or stays hidden inside.
 That’s a gate valve.
 Unlike a ball valve that rotates 90°, a gate valve lifts a wedge‑shaped disc out of the fluid path.
 The result is a straight‑through channel with almost no flow restriction.
-This guide explains the two main types – rising stem vs. non‑rising stem – their advantages, and why TSV’s manufacturing capabilities (CNC machining centers, strict quality control, and 60,000 tons annual capacity) make them a reliable source.
+This guide explains the two main types – rising stem vs. non‑rising stem – their advantages, and why one manufacturer’s manufacturing capabilities (CNC machining centers, strict quality control, and 60,000 tons annual capacity) make them a reliable source.

-What Is a Gate Valve
+What Is a Sluice Valve?

 A gate valve, also known as a sluice valve, opens by lifting a round or rectangular gate or wedge out of the path of the fluid.
-When fully open, the gate is completely removed from the flow stream.
+When fully open, the wedge is completely removed from the flow stream.

 The valve has a wheel or actuator that turns a threaded stem.
 The stem is connected to a wedge.
 As the stem turns, the wedge lifts up into the bonnet.
 When fully open, the wedge is completely out of the way, leaving a clear, straight‑through passage.
+The sealing surfaces are parallel or wedge‑shaped; when closed, line pressure pushes the wedge against the seat for a tight seal.

 Rising Stem vs. Non‑Rising Stem – Two Common Designs

-Such valves are characterised as having either a rising or a non‑rising stem.
+These valves are characterised as having either a rising or a non‑rising stem.
 The choice depends on space and visibility needs.

 Rising stem – visual indication of valve position

 When you turn the wheel, the stem rises out of the bonnet.
 You can see at a glance whether the valve is open (stem up) or closed (stem down).
 This is a simple, reliable position indicator that requires no sensors or electronics.
 Rising stem valves are common in above‑ground installations where vertical space is available.
 In chemical plants or water treatment facilities, operators can walk by and instantly know the valve status.
+The rising stem also allows for easy attachment of limit switches or position transmitters.

 Non‑rising stem – for tight spaces and underground